ryuryu-ymj/mannot/README.md

   ![Usage of pos](examples/usage-pos.svg)

-* `dx`, `dy`: the horizontal and vertical displacement of the annotation's anchor from the marked content's anchor.
+* `dx`, `dy`: The horizontal and vertical displacement of the annotation's anchor from the marked content's anchor.

   ![Usage of dx, dy](examples/usage-dxdy.svg)

 #### Annotation Leader Line
 When the annotation is far from the marked content, a leader line is drawn by default.
-You can customize its appearance using the following annot arguments:
+You can customize its appearance using the following `annot` arguments:
 * `leader`: Whether to draw a leader line.
 Set to `auto` to enable automatic drawing based on distance.
-* `leader-stroke`: How to stroke the leader line e.g. `1pt + red`.
+* `leader-stroke`: How to stroke the leader line e.g., `1pt + red`.
 * `leader-tip`, `leader-toe`: Define the end and start markers of the leader line.
-  Leader lines are drawn by package [tiptoe](https://typst.app/universe/package/tiptoe/0.3.0).
+  Leader lines are drawn by the [tiptoe](https://typst.app/universe/package/tiptoe/0.3.0) package.
   You can specify markers or `none`:
   ```typst
   $